silence-laboratories/mpc-auth-client/packages/mpc/README.md

 // MpcSigner initialization
 const provider = new providers.JsonRpcProvider("https://rpc.sepolia.org");
-const mpcSigner = await MpcSigner.instance(mpcAuth, provider); // Now, mpcSigner could be used to sign ETH transactions

-const biconomySmartAccount = await createSmartAccountClient({
+const mpcSigner = await MpcSigner.instance(mpcAuth, provider); // Now, mpcSigner could be used to sign ETH transactions const viemSigner =  await ViemSigner.instance(mpcAuth) const biconomySmartAccount = await createSmartAccountClient({
   signer: client as SupportedSigner,
   bundlerUrl: `https://bundler.biconomy.io/api/v2/11155111/${process.env.API_KEY}`,
 });
 ```

+### ViemSigner
+The `ViemSigner` class is designed to facilitate signing Ethereum transactions and messages using a MpcAuthenticator for key management.
+This signer integrates with the viem library to provide a seamless signing experience.

+An exampl

 ### Error codes